-Teachers with a residency, professional, emergency, endorsed initial, or endorsed continuing certificate may teach out-of-endorsement under this policy.
+Teachers with a residency, professional, emergency, transitional, endorsed initial, or endorsed continuing certificate may teach out-of-endorsement under this policy.
 For other certificates types, please see the “Certificate types and assignment policy” section below (WAC 181-82-110).

 Plans of support for out-of-endorsement teaching

 Plans of support for out-of-endorsement teaching must be mutually developed by the teacher and the school district.
 The written plan needs to provide the teacher with a reasonable amount of time for planning and studying related to the out-of-endorsement assignment.

 These plans might include mentoring, time for lesson planning, PLC time with teachers in the content area, taking a course, independent study, and so on.
 The plan does not have to include acquiring the endorsement, although it may (WAC 181-82-110).

 Educational staff associates (ESAs)

 Educational staff associates (ESAs) provide education and health services to students in Washington State.
 There are nine ESA roles.
 Educators must hold the ESA certificate specific to their role.
 For example, school counselors must hold a school counselor ESA certificate.
 Learn more about ESA assignment policy.

 All contracted providers serving in these roles must hold the relevant state or national license.
 The requirements of state or national licensing, in addition to the school ESA certificate, differ for each of these roles.
 Though they are not required to do so, many school districts choose to require ESA certification or other conditions as part of a personal services or agency contract.

 Telepractice: ESAs providing services through telepractice are subject to the same Washington ESA certification and licensure regulations as those providing in-person services.
 There are no Professional Educators Standard Board (PESB) regulations that would prevent any of the Washington State educator roles from practicing virtually.